December 3, 2020

 Take a sip of the beer, enough to coat your entire tongue.
 Don’t swallow it immediately; rather, let it wash back and forth over your tongue a few times.
 This helps you taste all of the aromas you just smelled.

 You’ll notice the hops at first, perhaps a fruity or piney taste.
-Then you’ll get the malts and yeast, typically a caramel-y/baked-good taste.
+Then you’ll get the malts and yeast, typically a caramel-like or baked-good taste.
 When you swallow, you’ll notice the bitterness.
 Finally, when you breathe out after swallowing, you’ll get another wave of aromatics.

 We recommend enjoying the beer as you normally would after that first in-depth taste analysis.
 So feel free to get that ketchup bottle ready to go.